TheOtherRolesAU/TheOtherRoles/README.md

 The Bait forces the killer to self report the body (you can configure a delay in the options).\
 There can be more than one Bait.

+**NOTE:**
+- If the Sheriff has the Bait modifier and dies while trying to kill a Crewmate, the Sheriff will *NOT* report themself.

 ### Game Options
 | Name | Description